 The Torpedo Studio can be used in the studio for analog or digital recording.
 We shall concentrate here on digital recording, but you can use the Line Outputs, for example to feed a microphone preamplifier and add an extra "color" to your tone.

 - 1. Electric guitar or bass

 - 2. Guitar or bass amplifier

 - 3. Torpedo Studio

-- 5. Audio interface

-- 6. Master clock generator (optional)

 - 4. DAW with Torpedo Remote 7.
 To other digital devices

-- 8. Optional speaker cabinet
+8. Optional speaker cabinet